July 02, 2025

 3. SCSS (Senior Citizen Savings Scheme)

 For people above 60, SCSS can become part of the stable income bucket.
-But the right way to judge it is through post-tax income, not just the headline interest rate.
+The right way to judge it is through post-tax income, not just the headline interest rate.

 4. Rental income